 Flexible spending accounts and health care savings accounts are both tax-advantaged accounts that can be used to offset medical expenses, but they have some key differences.
 An HSA is used for more long-term savings, while an FSA can be used regardless of what type of health insurance plan you have.
-These accounts cannot be used at the same time, although a limited-purpose, or "HSA-compatible" FSA, will allow individuals to also receive benefits from an HSA.
+Generally speaking, FSAs and HSAs cannot be used at the same time, although a limited-purpose, or "HSA-compatible" FSA, will allow individuals to also receive benefits from an HSA.

 Choosing the Right One

-You are forbidden from contributing to an FSA and an HSA at the same time.
+Generally speaking, you are forbidden from contributing to a standard FSA and an HSA at the same time.
 Because both of these plans result in tax savings, the U.S. government is concerned that some people could take advantage of both plans to increase their tax savings over what is otherwise allowed.
 That being said, specific "HSA-compatible" FSAs are available which are strictly limited in scope and only covers a narrow range of medical expenses.